MainulDip/AndroidDevStudy/android-app-fundamentals-2-Layouts.md

 ```

 * unit tests run on the JVM and not on an actual device, so there is no Context.
 The mock method allows us to create a "mocked" instance of a Context.
 It doesn't have any real functionality, but it can be used to test methods that require a context.......

+### RecyclerView, Adapter, ViewHolder, Layout Inflatter:
+Note: For design pattery about this, see the design-pattern-kotlin.md file
+* RecyclerView: Android optimized view for list items.
+* Adapter: Adapter is a design pattern that adapts the data into something that can be used by RecyclerView.
+Usually adapter fetch data from a datastore/databases and format the data to feed the ui/recyclerview.

+* ViewHolders: It provides the api to interact from the onBindViewHolder.
+* LayoutInflater: inflate an XML layout into a hierarchy of view objects.
+Or simply it converts xml layout file into a view object.

+* Process:
+- Define the CustomViewHolder(view) class inheriting RecyclerView.ViewHolder(view).
+Provide all the view members that we need to access later.
+- Define the CustomAdapter class with necessary constructor args and inherit from the RecyclerView.Adapter<CustomViewHolder>().
+Then override all 3 abstract methods as IDE Suggest.
+- The 3 Adapter methods are
+    - getItemCount: Provide the size of the data/list
+    - onCreateViewHolder: Create view object from the layout file using LayoutInFlatter.
+Then return the CustomViewHolder(inflatedLayout).
+On background it passess the object to the onBindViewHolder method's holder parameter.
+    - onBindViewHolder: It binds data using the CustomViewHolder class members through holder parameter.
+It also provide the position of the exact view element by position parameter to bind data exactly.
+We can attatch onClickListener to fire another activity or all sort of things here.
+    -

 ### Tasks:
 * Fragments, proto datastore (https://developer.android.com/codelabs/android-proto-datastore?hl=en#2)
 * ViewModel, Observable Data Objects and LiveData,